 In truth, this limitation only exists in recent versions of Windows.
 Moreover, Windows does recognize large hard drives formatted with FAT/FAT32.
 Finally, you can circumvent the 32GB limit.

-In this article I will show you how to format a large hard drive with FAT/FAT32 or create a 32+GB partition with said file system.
+In this article, I will show you how to format a large hard drive with FAT/FAT32 or create a 32+GB partition with that file system.

-If you don’t want to mess with the command line, you can use tools that apply the same principle, but provide a nice graphical user interface (GUI) for your convenience.
+If you don’t want to mess with the command line and do a manual format, you can use tools that apply the same principle but provide a nice graphical user interface (GUI) for your convenience.

-FAT32 Format is another very basic portable GUI tool that doesn’t require installation.
+FAT32 Format is a basic portable GUI tool that doesn’t require installation.
 It just does one task, and it does it very efficiently: format drives with FAT32.

 If you want to manage your partitions, i.e. create new ones or change their size, I recommend that you use dedicated software.
 First, create a partition that you want to format with FAT32.
 Then, in case your partition manager can’t do it, use one of the tools above to carry out the FAT32 formatting.

 SwissKnife Premium is a simple partition manager that lets you do more than just format your hard drive with different file systems.
 You can also use it to delete, create, and resize partitions and it works faster than Windows.

 This app worked fine when we first published this article in 2011 (for Windows XP), but we could not get it to run on Windows 10.
 SwissKnife Premium should support Windows 10, but you might be better off with one of the other tools.

 Moreover, we could not confirm whether this version truly freeware.
 The previous version was only free for Windows 95 through XP, while you had to pay for the premium version.